James van Riemsdyk Game Preview: Bruins vs. Red Wings

 van Riemsdyk Season Stats Insights

-- van Riemsdyk has averaged 13:59 of ice time this season (with a plus-minus of +2).
+- In 10 games this season, van Riemsdyk has a plus-minus rating of +2, while averaging 13:39 on the ice per game.

-- van Riemsdyk has scored in two of the seven games he's played this season, one being of the milti-goal variety.
+- van Riemsdyk has a goal in two of the 10 games he's played on the season, with multiple goals in one of them.

-- In four of seven games this year, van Riemsdyk has registered a point, and in one of those games he came away with multiple points.
+- van Riemsdyk has recorded a point in a game four times this season out of 10 games played, including multiple points on one occasion.

-- In two of seven contests this season, van Riemsdyk has had an assist, but he has not recorded multiple assists in a game yet.
+- In two of 10 contests this season, van Riemsdyk has had an assist, but he has not recorded multiple assists in a game yet.

-- van Riemsdyk's odds on his point total prop carry an implied probability of 46.5% that he goes over.
+- van Riemsdyk has an implied probability of 42.6% to go over his point total based on the odds.

-- van Riemsdyk has an implied probability of 28.6% of going over his assist prop bet, based on the odds.
+- Given his moneyline odds, van Riemsdyk has an implied probability of 26.3% of going over his assist prop bet.

 Sign up for Underdog fantasy today.